AyushVerma2/springboot-docker/README.md

 # com.springboot.docker
 ### Springboot Docker example

-1. created a simple springboot application https://start.spring.io/ or normal maven project 2.Defautl REST controllr to test ,if it is deployed succesfully 3.crete a Dcokerfile with below
+1. created a simple springboot application https://start.spring.io/ or normal maven project.
+2. Defautl REST controllr to test ,if it is deployed succesfully.
+3. crete a Dcokerfile with below.
  ```bash
   - from : it will downlaod images from dockerhub
   -ADD add the jara from targer to the image